totara/SVGGraph-original/README.txt

  StackedBarGraph - multiple data sets drawn as bars, stacked one on top of
                    another;

- GroupedBarGraph - multiple data sets drawn as bars, side-by-side.
+ GroupedBarGraph - multiple data sets drawn as bars, side-by-side;

+ MultiScatterGraph - scatter graph supporting multiple data sets;

- HorizontalBarGraph - a bar graph with the axes swapped.
+ HorizontalBarGraph - a bar graph with the axes swapped;

- HorizontalStackedBarGraph - a stacked bar graph drawn horizontally.
+ HorizontalStackedBarGraph - a stacked bar graph drawn horizontally;

  HorizontalGroupedBarGraph - a grouped bar graph drawn horizontally.